itbj/sbx_acik8s/README.md

     </details>

 1. Once the script complete, you can look at the contents of the file `auto_deploy.log` to see detailed output from the commands and automation executed.

+1. Now you can move onto deploying a sample application.
+Checkout the [sample_apps](sample_apps/) directory in this repo for some ideas.

 ## Quick Start Guide
 If you're looking for a fast walk-through of the steps it takes to setup and integrate ACI with Kubernetes, checkout the [Quick Start Guide](quickstart.md).